-Prostate cancer is the most common non-skin cancer diagnosed among men who live in the United States.
-The American Cancer Society estimates that there were 220,800 new cases of prostate cancer in the US last year, accounting for over 25% of the three major cancers (rated in terms of mortality rates) that afflict males across all age groups.
+Prostate cancer is the most common non-skin cancer diagnosed among men who live in the United States, with 164,690 men expected to be diagnosed in 2018.
+That estimate from the American Cancer Society accounts for over 25% of the three major cancers (rated in terms of mortality rates) that afflict males across all age groups.

 Additional statistics from the American Cancer Society drive home the extended prevalence of prostate cancer, specifically:

-- One in every 7 men living in the United States will be diagnosed with prostate cancer in his lifetime
+- One in every nine men living in the United States will be diagnosed with prostate cancer in his lifetime.

-- One in every 38 men living in the United States will die of prostate cancer.
+- Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
+One in every 41 men living in the United States will die of prostate cancer.

 While prostate cancer is widespread, particularly among non-Latino Black men and men of all races and nationalities whose fathers and brothers have previously been diagnosed, it is not a death sentence.
 In fact, the good news is that more diagnosed men will live full lives with prostate cancer than die of it.